1Deterministic/1D-Sync/README.md

 | <=    | lesser than or equal to      |

-Please note that the selecion conditions only support mathematical comparsions when specificaly mentioned.
+Please note that the selecion conditions only support mathematical comparisons when specificaly mentioned.
 Other conditions do not support this feature.

 Also, note that only **integer** values are supported for now.